awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 Apply a `ConfigMap` to your Amazon EKS cluster with a `Fluent Conf` data value that defines where container logs are shipped to\. `Fluent Conf` is Fluent Bit, which is a fast and lightweight log processor configuration language that is used to route container logs to a log destination of your choice\.
 For more information, see [Configuration File](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file) in the Fluent Bit documentation\.

+In the following steps, replace the `<example values>` with your own values\.

 1. Create a Kubernetes namespace\.

-   1. Save the following contents to a `yaml` file on your computer\.
+   1. Save the following contents to a file named `aws-observability-namespace.yaml` on your computer\.
+The name must be `aws-observability`\.

       ```
       kind: Namespace